Document Type and Release Option

 This study is about changes in sea ice algal communities based upon the effect of varying irradiance.

 Anderson, Travis C. and Aumack, Craig, "Effects of Overlying Snow Depth on Arctic Interstitial Sea Ice Communities" (2020).
-University Honors Program Theses.
+Honors College Theses.
 488.